StefanescuEduard/stefanescueduard.github.io/source/_posts/rabbitmq-producer-with-docker-in-dotnet.md

 Then the `BasicProperties` are created for starting an elementary channel.
 These properties can be used to specify the `Persistence` type or the `Expiration` time until the message will be deleted if no `Consumer` will received it; but there are many more and you can check them all here: https://www.rabbitmq.com/dotnet-api-guide.html.
 On line 9 the message is published to the `Exchange` with the `routing key` and with the `BasicProperties` that were created.
 I preferred to choose a constant name for the `Exchange` just for this article, this `Exchange` name will be also used for the other nodes.

-The entire Solution is available on Github: https://github.com/StefanescuEduard/RabbitMQ_POC.
-But stay close, there will be an article with explanations for each project.
+All code from this article can also be found on my Github account: https://github.com/StefanescuEduard/RabbitMQ_POC.
+There is the entire Solution, but stay close, there will be an article with explanations for each project.
+On the next article I will explain the `Exchange`.

 Thanks for reading this article, if you find it interesting please share it with your colleagues and friends.
 Or if you find something that can be improved please let me know.